nabeelvalley/docs/src/content/docs-md/haskell/intro.md

 ## Curried Functions

-Every function in haskell only takes a single parameter.
+Every function in Haskell only takes a single parameter.
 Functions that look like they take multiple parameters are in fact functions that return functions that take the remaining parameters.
 We can call these curried functions

 An example of this is the `max` function, it can be used in the following two equivalent manners: